• 11+ English and Maths: ISEB and public school exams, including pre-tests.

 What I do when I am not tutoring

-My great passion outside of teaching is ceramics, which I am studying at the City Literary Institute.
-I love visiting museums and art galleries; my favourite is probably the British Museum, as it hold so many fascinating objects from different places and ages, which never fail to amaze me.
-I adore reading; in particular I am a huge fan of the work of Hemingway, Hardy and Murakami.
+I am currently studying for a Masters degree in the Psychodynamics of Human Development at Birkbeck College.
+I love visiting museums and art galleries; my favourite is probably the British Museum, as it holds so many fascinating objects from different places and ages which never fail to amaze me.
+I adore reading; my favourites include Hardy, Hemingway and Murakami.
 I very much enjoy travelling, and do so whenever I have the chance.
-I also love taking photos, going to the cinema, walking and yoga.
+I also love taking photos, making things out of clay, going to the cinema, walking and yoga.

 ''Keren is a brilliant teacher.
 She is also a responsible and dedicated person.''
 (Mother of 13+ student)